robjinman/pro_office_calc/README.md

           -G "Visual Studio 15 2017 Win64" ../..
 ```

-Open the MSVC project and build the Release configuration.
+Open the MSVC solution and build the Release configuration.

 Now create a build/win64 directory under the project root and from there run the following